Crisp Asian Broccoli Salad

-There’s no mayonnaise in this broccoli salad!
-Crisp tender broccoli florets are tossed in an Asian dressing for a refreshing and light vegetable side.
+There’s no mayonnaise in this Asian Broccoli Salad!
+Crisp tender broccoli florets are tossed in an Asian dressing for a refreshing and light vegetable side dish.
+It’s such an easy recipe.

-Unless I’m craving a salad, I’m usually craving this crisp broccoli, which I toss in an Asian style ginger sesame dressing instead of the usual mayo based dressing.
+Unless I’m craving a simple salad, I’m usually craving this fresh broccoli, which I toss in an Asian style ginger sesame dressing instead of the usual mayo based dressing.

-This is one of those things that I like to keep this in the fridge at all times so I can snack on something healthy and full of fiber all throughout the day.
+This is one of those things that I like to keep in the fridge at all times so I can snack on something healthy and full of fiber all throughout the day.
+If you need a new healthy side dish, you’ll love this!

-As far as how you prepare the broccoli, my preferred method is always blanching, which means dropping them into boiling water for about 60 seconds, then shocking them in ice water.
+As far as how you prepare the broccoli, my preferred method is always blanching, which means dropping the broccoli florets into boiling water for about 60 seconds, then shocking them in ice water.

 That way they are vibrantly green, and very crisp, with just the raw edge taken off.
-No mushy broccoli here.
-Here’s how to make this:
+No mushy broccoli here, and no raw broccoli either.

-Make the dressing by combining rice vinegar, honey, soy sauce, sesame oil, sesame seeds, ginger, red pepper flakes, and scallions:
+In a medium bowl, make the dressing by combining rice vinegar, honey (or brown sugar), soy sauce, sesame oil, toasted sesame seeds, fresh ginger, red pepper flakes for a little heat, and scallions (aka green onions):

-Toss the broccoli florets in the dressing and let the flavors meld in the refrigerator for at least one hour.
-Enjoy!
+Toss the crisp broccoli florets in the dressing and let the flavors meld in the refrigerator or at room temperature for at least one hour, for best results.
+Enjoy your delicious salad!

 For a more traditional rendition, try this classic Broccoli Salad.